ptycho/ptypy/doc/rst/parameters.rst

    *(48)* Theoretical positions for this scan

-   If provided, experimental positions from :any:`Ptyscan` subclass will be ignored.
+   If provided, experimental positions from :any:`PtyScan` subclass will be ignored.
 If data preparation is called from Ptycho instance, the calculated positions from the :py:func:`ptypy.core.xy.from_pars` dict will be inserted here

    *default* = ``None``